-55 Conference Staff and Resources
+Conference Staff and Resources

-1 15.
-There shall be an Administrative Services Center whose function is to manage the financial

-2 resources of the conference, and to develop alternative sources of funding for the conference.

-- 3 The Administrative Services Center will encourage collaboration and partnership among all - 4 program, administrative and financial entities of the conference.
-The Administrative Services - 5 Center relates to and supports the work of the Finance Table and the Commission on Equitable - 6 Compensation, the Board of Trustees, the Board of Pensions, the conference treasurer, and the - 7 office of New Resource Development, as well as the other non-program agencies as needed. - 8 The Administrative Services Center shall be accountable to the Finance Table and to the Annual - 9 Conference, and shall be funded by the Annual Conference.
-There shall be a director or - 10 equivalent position to oversee the functions of the Administrative Services Center, filled by - 11 appointment or otherwise at the Bishop's discretion. - 12 16.
-There shall be an Assistant to the Episcopal Office who will provide assistance with the - administrative tasks of the Episcopal Office.
-This position may be filled, by appointment or otherwise, at the Bishop's discretion. - 15 17.
-There shall be Directors who assist and coordinate with the ministries of the Vision Teams as 16 determined by the Personnel Committee in consultation with the Bishop.
-These positions may be 17 filled by apprintment or otherwise, at the Bishor's disputie - 17 filled, by appointment or otherwise, at the Bishop's discretion.
+- 1 15.
+There shall be an Administrative Services Center whose function is to manage the financial resources of the conference, and to develop alternative sources of funding for the conference. - 3 The Administrative Services Center will encourage collaboration and partnership among all - 4 program, administrative and financial entities of the conference.
+The Administrative Services - 5 Center relates to and supports the work of the Finance Table and the Commission on Equitable - 6 Compensation, the Board of Trustees, the Board of Pensions, the conference treasurer, and the 7 office of New Resource Development, as well as the other non-program agencies as needed. - 8 The Administrative Services Center shall be accountable to the Finance Table and to the Annual - 9 Conference, and shall be funded by the Annual Conference.
+There shall be a director or - equivalent position to oversee the functions of the Administrative Services Center, filled by appointment or otherwise at the Bishop's discretion.

+12 There shall be an Assistant to the Episcopal Office who will provide assistance with the - 16.
+There shall be an Assistant to the Episcopal Office who will provide assistance with the administrative tasks of the Episcopal Office.
+This position may be filled, by appointment or otherwise, at the Bishop's discretion. - 17.
+There shall be Directors who assist and coordinate with the ministries of the Vision Teams as determined by the Personnel Committee in consultation with the Bishop.
+These positions may be filled, by appointment or otherwise, at the Bishop's discretion.

-18 MEMBERSHIP OF ANNUAL CONFERENCE
+MEMBERSHIP OF ANNUAL CONFERENCE

-19 18.
-The lay membership of the Annual Conference shall be:
+18. The lay membership of the Annual Conference shall be:

-20 Lay Members Defined by the Book of Discipline
+Lay Members Defined by the Book of Discipline

 - a.
-A professing member elected by each charge, as provided for in ¶ 602.4 of the 2016 Book of Discipline; - b.
-An additional lay member assigned to each charge for each additional clergy member who - is appointed to the charge as provided for in \P 602.4 of the 2016 Book of Discipline; - 25 c.
-Diaconal ministers, active deaconesses, home missioners under episcopal appointment 26 within the bounds of the Annual Conference, the conference president of United Methodist 27 Women, the conference president of United Methodist Men, the conference lay leader, district 28 lay leaders, the conference director of lay servant ministries, conference secretary of global 29 ministries (if lay), the president or equivalent officer of the conference young adult 30 organization, the president of the conference youth organization, the chair of the Annual 31 Conference college student organization, one young person between the ages of twelve (12) 32 and seventeen (17) and one young person between the ages of eighteen (18) and thirty (30) 33 from each district to be selected in such a manner as may be determined by the Annual - Conference, as provided in ¶ 602.4 and ¶ 32 of the 2016 Book of Discipline; - 35 (The method for selecting the youth, college and young adult representatives to 36 Annual Conference will be as follows: the conference youth organization will 37 select one young person between the ages of twelve (12) and seventeen (17) 38 from each district; the conference young adult organization will select one young 39 person between the ages of eighteen (18) and thirty (30) from each district.
-In the absence of a college student organization, the Board of Higher Education 40 41 and Campus Ministry will select the college student to serve as a Lay Member of 42 the Annual Conference.
-Each of the agencies is responsible for providing the 43 names and contact information for these persons to the conference secretary no 44 later than January 15 each year.) - 45
+A professing member elected by each charge, as provided for in $\P$ 602.4 of the 2016 Book of Discipline; - b.
+An additional lay member assigned to each charge for each additional clergy member who is appointed to the charge as provided for in $\P$ 602.4 of the 2016 Book of Discipline; - c.
+Diaconal ministers, active deaconesses, home missioners under episcopal appointment within the bounds of the Annual Conference, the conference president of United Methodist Women, the conference president of United Methodist Men, the conference lay leader, district lay leaders, the conference director of lay servant ministries, conference secretary of global ministries (if lay), the president or equivalent officer of the conference young adult organization, the president of the conference youth organization, the chair of the Annual Conference college student organization, one young person between the ages of twelve (12) and seventeen (17) and one young person between the ages of eighteen (18) and thirty (30) from each district to be selected in such a manner as may be determined by the Annual Conference, as provided in ¶ 602.4 and ¶ 32 of the 2016 Book of Discipline;

+(The method for selecting the youth, college and young adult representatives to Annual Conference will be as follows: the conference youth organization will select one young person between the ages of twelve (12) and seventeen (17) from each district; the conference young adult organization will select one young person between the ages of eighteen (18) and thirty (30) from each district.
+In the absence of a college student organization, the Board of Higher Education and Campus Ministry will select the college student to serve as a Lay Member of the Annual Conference.
+Each of the agencies is responsible for providing the names and contact information for these persons to the conference secretary no later than January 15 each year.)

-46 Lay Members Defined by Annual Conference
+Lay Members Defined by Annual Conference